 Pre-construction project management requires teams to envision the start to end date of the entire construction process.
 The roadmap is documented in the form of:

-- Estimations: how much material will be required to complete the project
+- Estimations: how much material will help complete the project

-- Scheduling: at what point can each phase of construction be completed
+- Scheduling: at what point can each phase of construction reach completion

 - Tendering: which companies are considered to take on the work